 Cerro Gigante is a high mountain pass at an elevation of 5.286m (17,342ft) above the sea level, located in the Kimsa Cruz mountain range in the Andes of Bolivia.
-The road to the summit is gravel, rocky, tippy and bumpy at times.
-It's one of the highest mountain roads of the country.
+The road to the summit is totally unpaved.
+It's one of the highest roads of the country.

 The road is impassable in winters.
-Great trail for experienced wheelers.
-Avoid driving in this area if unpaved mountain roads aren't your strong point.
-4x4 required.
-Stay away if you're scared of heights.
+4x4 vehicle required.
 Expect a trail pretty steep.
 Wet conditions may make for tough driving along the muddy road.
 Located in the La Paz Department, the climb is simply terrible, with a notorius lack of oxygen that tests the organisms and a high degree of steepness.
 Most people feel altitude sickness at around 2,500-2,800 meters.
 Near the summit, oxygen is in short supply.